LICENSURE BY ENDORSEMENT PROGRAM

 Are you a foreign-trained midwife or doctor?
 Are you a licensed midwife in another state?

-The Licensure by Endorsement Program is designed to prepare experienced foreign-trained midwives or doctors, as well as registered or licensed midwives from other states, for careers as Florida Licensed Midwives.
+The Licensure by Endorsement Program is designed to prepare experienced foreign-trained midwives or doctors, as well as certified or licensed midwives from other states, for careers as Florida Licensed Midwives.
 Please note, our Licensure By Endorsement Program is not accredited by the Midwifery Education Accreditation Council (MEAC) but leads to Licensure through the State of Florida as a Licensed Midwife.
 All interested students must have their credentials reviewed and approved by an approved educational credentialing organization.

 The program focuses on the art of out-of-hospital birth, equipping students with the knowledge and skills necessary to be a safe, independent practitioners.
 Course work is both academic and clinical, with a strong emphasis on the laws and rules that govern practice as a Florida Licensed Midwife.
-The Licensure by Endorsement Curriculum consists of 24 credits over the span of 4 months to 2 years.
+The Licensure by Endorsement curriculum consists of 24 credits over the span of 4 months to 2 years.
 In compliance with Florida Law and the applicant’s previous route of education and experience, clinical and academic requirements are individualized.